-- 171. Plaintiffs incorporate by reference each and every allegation contained in Paragraphs 1-164 as if set forth fully herein. - 172.
-Plaintiffs Harvard, Meddler, Espinosa, Burgess, and Kendrick and other Disability Subclass members are qualified individuals with disabilities as defined in the Americans with Disabilities (ADA).
+- 204. Plaintiffs incorporate by reference each and every allegation contained in Paragraphs 1-175 as if set forth fully herein. - 205.
+Plaintiffs Harvard, Espinosa, Burgess, Kendrick, Hill, Ferguson, Dean and other Physical Disability Subclass and SMI Subclass members are qualified individuals with disabilities as defined in the Americans with Disabilities (ADA).
 They have mental or physical impairments that substantially limit one or more major life activities, they have records of such impairments, or they are regarded as having such impairments.
-All people in the Disability Subclass meet the essential eligibility requirements for the receipt of services of the participation in programs and activities provided by Defendants.
-42 U.S.C. § 12102(2); 42 U.S.C. § 12131(2). - 173.
-Plaintiffs Harvard, Meddler, Espinosa, Burgess, and Kendrick and other Disability Subclass members are qualified to participate in the services, programs, activities, and benefits provided to incarcerated people in FDC custody within the meaning of Title II of the ADA. - 174.
-Defendant FDC is a public entity as defined under 42 U.S.C. § 12131(1)(A), and it has an affirmative duty to create policies and procedures to prevent discrimination based on disability.
+All people in these subclasses meet the essential eligibility requirements for the receipt of services of the participation in programs and activities provided by Defendants.
+42 U.S.C. § 12102(2); 42 U.S.C § 12131(2). - 206.
+Plaintiffs Harvard, Espinosa, Burgess, Kendrick, Hill, Ferguson, Dean, and other Physical Disability Subclass and SMI Subclass members are qualified to participate in the services, programs, activities, and benefits provided to incarcerated people in FDC custody within the meaning of Title II of the ADA.

-- 175. Defendant FDC violates the ADA by failing to ensure that people with disabilities have access to, are permitted to participate in, and are not denied the benefits of, programs, services, and activities provided by Defendant.
-42 U.S.C. § 12132; 28 C.F.R. § 35.152(b)(1). - 176.
+- 207. Defendant FDC is a public entity as defined under 42 U.S.C. § 12131(1)(A), and it has an affirmative duty to create policies and procedures to prevent discrimination based on disability. - 208.
+Defendant FDC violates the ADA by failing to ensure that people with disabilities have access to, are permitted to participate in, and are not denied the benefits of, programs, services, and activities provided by Defendant.
+42 U.S.C. § 12132; 28 C.F.R. § 35.152(b)(1). - 209.
 Defendant FDC violates the ADA by failing to make "reasonable modifications to policies, practices, or procedures when the modifications are necessary to avoid discrimination on the basis of disability...."
-28 C.F.R. § 35.130(b)(7). - 177.
+28 C.F.R. § 35.130(b)(7). - 210.
 Defendant FDC discriminates against "qualified individual[s] with a disability" within the meaning of the ADA by administering programs and services for individuals with disabilities in a manner that denies them the opportunity to receive services in the most integrated setting appropriate to their needs.
-28 C.F.R. § 35.152(b)(2). - 178.
-Defendant FDC utilizes criteria or methods of administration that have the effect of subjecting Plaintiffs Harvard, Meddler, Espinosa, Burgess, and Kendrick and the Disability Subclass to discrimination and that defeat or substantially impair accomplishment of objectives of FDC programs, services, and activities.
-28 C.F.R. § 35.130(b)(3). - 179.
-As a result of Defendant's policies and practices regarding individuals with disabilities, Plaintiffs Harvard, Meddler, Espinosa, Burgess, and Kendrick and the Disability Subclass are unnecessarily placed and retained in isolation due to their disabilities; are denied equal access to activities, programs, and services for which they are otherwise qualified; and are denied the opportunity to receive services in the most integrated setting appropriate to their needs.
+28 C.F.R. § 35.152(b)(2). - 211.
+Defendant FDC utilizes criteria or methods of administration that have the effect of subjecting Plaintiffs Harvard, Espinosa, Burgess, Kendrick, Hill,

+Ferguson, Dean, and the Disability Subclass and SMI Subclass to discrimination and that defeat or substantially impair accomplishment of objectives of FDC programs, services, and activities.
+28 C.F.R. § 35.130(b)(3).

-180. As a direct and proximate cause of these actions and omissions, Plaintiffs Harvard, Meddler, Espinosa, Burgess, and Kendrick and the Disability Subclass have suffered and continue to suffer from harm and violation of their ADA rights.
+- 212. As a result of Defendant's policies and practices regarding individuals with disabilities, Plaintiffs Harvard, Espinosa, Burgess, Kendrick, Hill, Ferguson, Dean, and the Physical Disability Subclass and SMI Subclass are denied equal access to activities, programs, and services for which they are otherwise qualified because Defendants have failed to implement a system that ensures people with physical disabilities and serious mental illness are reasonably accommodated in isolation. - 213.
+As a direct and proximate cause of these actions and omissions, Plaintiffs Harvard, Espinosa, Burgess, Kendrick, Hill, Ferguson, Dean, and the Physical Disability Subclass and SMI Subclass have suffered and continue to suffer from harm and violation of their ADA rights.
 These harms will continue unless enjoined by this Court.